jonrandy/metho-string/README.md

 "Hello World"[lower] // "hello world"

 // proper
-"HELLO WORLD"[proper] // "Hello World
+"HELLO WORLD"[proper] // "Hello World"

 // reverse (if already imported from metho-array, it will also work with strings) "123"[reverse] // "321"